colintmurphy/CreateCharacter/README.md

 # CreateCharacter

 ## About
-A simple app that utalizes the following UI components:
+A simple app that utilizes the following UI components:
 - UITextField
 - UITextView
 - UILabel